 The Cannery is located just behind the Southwest Virginia Farmers Market Retail Area.

 Make an appointment by calling the cannery or by coming in.
-Hours are 7:00 a.m. until 3:30 p.m, Monday through Friday.
-The Cannery is open June through December of each year.
+Hours are 7:00 a.m. until 3:30 p.m, Wednesday, Thursday and Friday.

 The Carroll County Cannery has plenty of space and equipment for your canning needs.
 Bring your ready to can fruits and vegetables and use our cannery to process them in large quantities!